Skip to Main content

 What is the project?

-Developing Evidence Enriched Practice (DEEP) is working with partners to build a national research community of academics, policy makers and practitioners around storytelling.
+Developing Evidence Enriched Practice (DEEP) worked with partners to build a national research community of academics, policy makers and practitioners around storytelling.

-Thanks to recent funding from a Wales Innovation Network (WIN) grant, DEEP will be working with Wrexham University and other Welsh universities to plan a free in-person event in Wrexham to support this community.
+Thanks to funding from a Wales Innovation Network (WIN) grant, DEEP worked with Wrexham University and other Welsh universities to plan a free in-person event in Wrexham to support this community.

 A central feature of DEEP is the use of story and dialogue-based methods in research, learning and development.